WEBDEVPRKel6/K6-Timer-Javascript-Frontend/README.md

     ```
 5. the build will be in `/dist` folder.

+`NOTE : you need to run backend server to run the app properly` </br>
+`Our backend server can be found here : https://github.com/WEBDEVPRKel6/K6-Timer-Javascript-Backend` </br>
 You can do this in VSC or in your Command Prompt

 <!-- USAGE EXAMPLES -->